 The core competencies that distinguish a business vary by industry.
 A hospital or clinic may focus on excellence in particular specializations.
 A manufacturer may identify superior quality control.

-What is competency mapping?
+What is the meaning of competency mapping?

-Competency Mapping is a process of identifying key competencies for an organization and/or a job and incorporating those competencies throughout the various processes (i.e. job evaluation, training, recruitment) of the organization.
+Employee Competency Mapping is a process of identifying key competencies for an organization and/or a job and incorporating those competencies throughout the various processes (i.e. job evaluation, training, recruitment) of the organization.
 A competency is defined as a behaviour (i.e. communication, leadership) rather than a skill or ability.

 The steps involved in competency mapping with an end result of job evaluation include the following: